artalar/reatom/docs/src/pages/packages/primitives.md

 > included in [@reatom/framework](/packages/framework)

 Under the hood all changes produced immutably by state recreation, but every action firstly check the new data for equality to the existent state to trying to prevent extra updates.
-However you could update all primitives directly (as it's type `AtomMut`) by a function call, like: `entitiesAtom(ctx, list => list.filter(el => ...))`.
+However you could update all primitives directly (as it's type `AtomMut`) by a function call, like: `thingsAtom(ctx, list => list.filter(el => ...))`.

 ## `reatomArray`